 - Freeze Credit Scores.
 By freezing your credit report, potential creditors - or anyone for that matter - cannot access your credit report.
 This crucial line of defense decreases the risk of anyone impersonating you and opening new accounts or attempting credit or rental applications in your name.

 - Carefully Monitor Credit.
-Especially disturbing about the Equifax cyber breach is the gap in time between when the attack began and when it was disclosed.
-For this reason, it’s critical that you check your credit report as meticulously as possible for any suspicious activity.
-The US government guarantees everyone access to a free annual credit report from one of the three agencies.
+Because there may be a gap in time between when a data breach began and when it was disclosed, check your credit report as meticulously as possible for any suspicious activity.
 While looking through your report, inform your credit card company’s fraud department if you notice any fraudulent charges, and do so in a timely manner to avoid being held responsible for any of them.

 - Change All Passwords.
-Following a security breach, like the Equifax cyber breach, it’s safe to assume the hackers stole a large list of passwords.
+Following any business’ security breach, it’s safe to assume the hackers stole a large list of passwords.
 The use of weak passwords and the compounding problem of re-using them on other sites makes us more susceptible to hackers and emphasizes the importance of frequently changing passwords.
 It’s also crucial to fortify passwords in order to avoid future thefts.
 Potential victims should take the following steps:

-- turn on two-factor authentication on all site that allow it
+- Turn on two-factor authentication on all sites that allow it

 - Harden Vulnerabilities.
 Be sure to turn on the encryption on your computer to protect the hard drive.
 As a result, your data cannot be as easily compromised if your computer is stolen.
 Additionally, avoid online banking on a computer that you use to surf the Internet and consider purchasing a computer solely dedicated to online banking and other important financial transactions.
 An inexpensive laptop can keep your browsing activity and visits to social media sites entirely separate from sites that store sensitive financial information.